 "We are building the evidence for focused interventions that will make an impact locally," said Dr. Ali Mokdad, Professor of Global Health at IHME, who is leading the MDCC Study.
-"If we as a society are going to fund programs to improve health, we must ensure that we are measuring the impact, because these life expectancy numbers show that what we have been doing up until now clearly is not working."
+"If we as a society are going to fund programs to improve health, we must ensure that we are measuring the impact because these life expectancy numbers show that what we have been doing up until now clearly is not working."

 The Institute's goal is to improve population health by providing the best evidence possible to guide health policy - and by making that evidence easily accessible to decision-makers as they strategically fund, design, and implement programs to improve health outcomes worldwide.
 IHME was created in 2007 through funding from the Bill & Melinda Gates Foundation and the state of Washington.

-You're reading Disabled World.
-See our homepage for informative disability news, reviews, sports, stories and how-tos.
-You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative news, reviews, sports, stories and how-tos.
+You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.

-Disclaimer: Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute an endorsement.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.